l1siki-dev/okinawa_gametheory/README.md

 The combined circulation of these four papers fell by **2,469 copies**, a staggering decrease of **nearly 64%**.

 It was a gold rush.
 It was a gift from god.
 Or from the American soldiers.
-They got the righteous casus belli to eradicate their competitor.
+They got the righteous casus belli to eradicate their competitors.

 ### Under the 99.4% narrative monopoly